CodyPedersen/semtest/README.md

 1. Embedding vector generation against expected result set for a given input -> output expectation
 2. Execution of inputs against a given model
 3. Collection of llm responses for the given input
-4. Analysis of embedding vector difference of the LLM response and the expectation
+4. Analysis of embedding vector difference of the llm response and the expectation

 ## Core Requirements